openharmony/community/sig/sig-devboard/sig_devboard.md

 ## SIG group work objectives and scope

-To increase the number of third-party boards of the OpenHarmony OS, the device SIG provides easy porting guide that board manufacturers could follow to contribute their codes to the community easily.
-The more important thing is actively cooperating with board manufacturers to enhance the OpenHarmony ecosystem.
+### work goals
+- Solve the adaptation of OHOS chip and board card

+- Solve the fragmentation of OHOS motherboards and accessories

+- Provide one-stop service platform for OHOS boards

+- Provide an exchange platform for OHOS board business opportunities

+- Assist OHOS board card vendors to upload code to the library

-### Scope
+### work scope

+- Provide OHOS chip adaptation and planning
+  - Statistics on the current situation and progress of the chips that have been adapted, are being adapted, and are planned to be adapted

+- Provide hardware specifications for OHOS boards

+  -  In order to facilitate the versatility of the development board, a hardware interface specification is proposed.
+It is recommended that development board manufacturers develop, produce and sell under this specification

 - Easy Porting Requirements

-Proposes easy porting requirements that all OpenHarmony projects, not only kernel and building project, should develop.
+  - Put forward portability requirements, all OpenHarmony projects need to be supported, not only the kernel and compiled projects

 - Porting and Contributing Guidelines

-Guides board manufacturers to contribute their codes to the community.
+  - Guides board manufacturers to contribute their codes and documents to the community.

 - Demo Projects

-Creates demo projects, hi3516/hi3518/hi3861, for others to follow.
+  - Creates demo projects, hi3516/hi3518/hi3861, for others to follow.

 - Expanding Ecosystems

-Actively cooperates with board manufacturers.
+  - Actively cooperates with board manufacturers.

 ### The repository
 - project name: